 - If employees left the site satisfactorily cleaned up after the home improvement project was finished.

-Never hire a contractors that only accepts cash, offers unreasonable or extremely low prices compared to others, does not offer a written contract, and does not have an official address.
+Never hire a contractor that only accepts cash, offers unreasonable or extremely low prices compared to others, does not offer a written contract, and does not have an official address.
 These are warning signs of unethical business practices and can be an indication of future problems.
 Do not feel pressured to sign into a quick agreement – before making a decision, seek written quotes from at least two other contractors or service providers.